 Performance Athletics Team (Ages 4 and older)

 Cal Elite’s Performance Athletics Team is nationally recognized as the premier children’s athletic performance program in the nation!
 The Performance Team is comprised of talented, accomplished gymnasts, aerialists, tumblers and acrobatic gymnasts ages 6 – 18 years.
 Participation in the Performance Athletics Team is by invitation and audition only.
 Based on evaluation, team members may participate in one to four team disciplines: Gymnastics, Aerial Arts, Tumbling and Acrobatic Gymnastics.
 Each team discipline requires 4 hours per week of training, hence team members train 4 – 16 hours per week.
 Team athletes receive a discounted tuition rate.
-In addition to the discounted rate, tuition is capped at $345 a month (the10 hour level) and any additional Performance Athletics classes will be free.
+In addition to the discounted rate, tuition is capped at $392 a month (the 10 hour level) and any additional Performance Athletics classes will be free.
 If you are interested in the Performance Athletics Team, please contact Robin Stevens at email@example.com